Mega Man Battle Network: Mega Man Battle Network

 A terrorist organization called WWW (World Three) attempted to destroy the world with the use of a super virus known as the Life Virus.
 Despite interference by Lan and MegaMan, the members stole the four element programs they needed in order to make it and succeeded in its creation.
 The virus was as strong as predicted, but was destroyed by MegaMan.
 Its defeat forced WWW to retreat.
 This game received an averaged score of 80% score on GameRankings and 79% on Metacritic.

 Mega Man Battle Network was later re-released for the Nintendo DS as Rockman.EXE: Operate Shooting Star, which serves both as an enhanced port of the original, as well as a crossover with the Star Force series.
 The NetNavi exclusive to Operate Shooting Star, ClockMan.EXE, was a winner from a CoroCoro Comics contest.
-Despite initial strong sales, it would only sell 60000 copies by the end of 2009, which contributed to the cancellation of Star Force 4.
-Capcom's then Vice President of Strategic Planning & Business Development, Christian Svennson, stated the company had no plans to release the game for Western territories, however an English fan translation released in 2018.
+Despite initial strong sales, it would only sell 60,000 copies by the end of 2009, which contributed to the cancellation of Star Force 4.
+Capcom's Vice President of Strategic Planning & Business Development at the time, Christian Svennson, stated the company had no plans to release the game for Western territories; however, an English fan translation released in 2018.